ADI Part 1 is a test of your driving knowledge and ability to spot hazards.

 Hazard perception test

-You get a score out of 5 for each hazard.
-The earlier you see the hazard the more you score
+You get marked from 1 to 5 for each hazard depending on how early you spotted it.
+The earlier you see the hazard the more you score and the better your chance of passing.

-You must get 57 out of 75 to pass this test.
+You must score at least 57 out of 75 to pass this test.
 DVD’s are easily available through amazon, eBay etc. to help you practice this and they will explain it in much more detail than I can here.

 How my ADI part 1 training works